 Round Three!
 I am in the thick of homeschooling middle school…Specifically, this will be my third go at homeschooling eighth grade—it is actually one of my favorite years.
 Thirteen and fourteen year olds are independent learners, capable writers, and problem solvers—translation: mama’s life is easier!
-Middle school course work is exciting and challenging but without all the pressure that comes with high school.
+Middle school course work (don’t miss my 8th grade curriculum post) is exciting and challenging but without all the pressure that comes with high school.
 Everything learned this year will be revisited and solidified in the coming four years.
 So the great news is—you can’t mess this up!
 Your middle schooler isn’t missing anything or behind—this is your year to “practice,” high school.

 “Practice High School”